 - Sign up for polyglot Olly Richards’ Language Learning Foundations video course, which is designed specifically to help you get set up and started with the ins and outs of learning a new language

 - Pick up your phone and change the device language

 And there you go!
-These ideas may sound crazy at first glance, but sometimes crazy can be exactly what we need to move forward.
+These ideas for how to teach yourself a language may sound crazy at first glance, but sometimes crazy can be exactly what we need to move forward.